 “Enquire helpline was like a light in the dark for us and our family.
 We've been dealing with a challenging situation for many months.
 So, to speak to someone who could listen, then explain legal expectations and the process of how to resolve it was so incredibly valuable.”

-We’ve recently produced two new infographics to help families following schools return after the summer holidays including:
+We’ve recently produced two new infographics to help families following the return to school after the summer holidays, including:

-Also visit the 'Working with your child’s school and solving problems section of our website':
+Also visit the 'Working with your child’s school and solving problems' section of our website, click here to visit.

 Cat Thomson is Enquire’s Communication and Engagement Manager